elizabethsztan/dual_autodiff/README.md

 # DUAL_AUTODIFF_PACKAGE

 A dual number implementation for automatic differentiation, available in both Pure Python and Cython packages.
-This repository provides optimized implementations suitable for both educational purposes and production environments.
+This repository provides optimised implementations suitable for both educational purposes and production environments.

 ## LLM Usage